 LeadGenius is a company that finds and personalizes lead data for B2B companies through a combination of proprietary blend of technology automation and human researchers.
 Because of the “human researcher” component of the business, it’s important that the team at LeadGenius have easily-accessible tools and reports that are customizable, editable, and maintained in real time.

-We recently caught up with Adam Louie, Senior Director of Business Operations at LeadGenius, to talk about the data visibility challenges the company faced and how Retool empowered Adam and his team to build useful tools to add visibility into that data with very little engineering overhead.
-We’ll take a deep dive into three applications that Adam built with Retool which have been critical in reducing costs and improving customer experience.
+In 2020, we caught up with Adam Louie, Senior Director of Business Operations at LeadGenius, to talk about the data visibility challenges the company faced and how Retool empowered Adam and his team to build useful tools to add visibility into that data with very little engineering overhead.

 With any fast-growing company, it’s inevitable that processes and teams will quickly evolve.
 And in an ideal scenario, their data management practices, and the tools that support them, evolve alongside them.